-- The main players in the process are members, experts & ISO/CS.
+- The main players in the process are members, experts and ISO/CS.

-- International standards are created by persons called EXPERTS, & they come from industry, government, consumer organizations, academia, non-governmental organizations, & more.
+- International standards are created by persons called EXPERTS, and they come from industry, government, consumer organizations, academia, non-governmental organizations, and more.

-- It is the MEMBERS' role, to identify the experts (>100 000 globally), & ensure an active voice for their country.
+- It is the MEMBERS' role, to identify the experts (more than100 000 globally), and ensure an active voice for their country.

-- The ISO Central Secretariat – ISO/CS (150 full time staff) – coordinates the development process & publishes the standards.
+- The ISO Central Secretariat – ISO/CS (150 full time staff) – coordinates the development process and publishes the standards.

 - Quality Management System